 Unlike the regular Seat-In-Coach Tour – that covers interesting places of a particular destination – this is an experience which stitches nature, culture and the landscape of the island paradise together.
 Hence, ‘mingling with locals’ is a certain highlight of this tour which has been drawn up to offer you the ‘real taste’ through the Sri Lankan way of life.
 In fact, this will be a main reason why you will take home not just memories of picturesque places, but a bouquet of recollections that will ink delightful memories of the Wonder of Asia in times to come!

-Then proceed to Sigiriya while experiencing how busy roads change gradually to a flat terrain spreading miles ahead as the climate gets warmer.
+Then proceed to Dambulla while experiencing how busy roads change gradually to a flat terrain spreading miles ahead as the climate gets warmer.
 Surely, it will be fascinating to observe how the road starts to get carpeted between lush green paddy fields.

 Hop off your vehicle at the base of the fresco-covered rock fortress sitting calm in the Central Province of Sri Lanka.
-As you walk through its well-trodden pathways do not be surprised to witness its symmetrical landscape which is kept alive.
+As you walk through its well-trodden pathways do not be surprised to witness its symmetrical landscape which is still kept alive.
 Then take the stairway towards the gigantic paws of a resting lion and walk through its perfectly preserved frescoes and wonderful mirror wall to observe the brilliance of the ancient Sri Lankan artist.
 At the top you will be presented with nothing less than a mesmerizing living specimen of King Kasyapa’s 5th century citadel which will surely tempt you to explore the summit even more.
 Do not be surprised….
 After all you are at the Eighth Wonder of the World!

-Thereafter sit in the comfort of your vehicle as your chauffeur takes you to the Giritale tank, one of the finest landmarks in the Kingdom of Lakes!
-The tank is an initiative taken few centuries ago with the primary objective of cooling the environment while providing much needed water for agricultural lands which today administers itself as one of the finest spoken attractions in Polonnaruwa.
+After visit of Sigiriya, sit in the comfort of your vehicle as your chauffeur takes you to the Giritale tank, one of the finest landmarks in the Kingdom of Lakes!
+The tank is an initiative taken few centuries ago with the primary objective of cooling the environment while providing much

 This is where you get to hop on a bicycle and take a slow ride through scattered local villages.
 School children who run through the paddy fields will make this beautiful morning more colourful.
 Being captivated by the subtle beauty of the feathered – Egrets, Brahminy Kites and Bulbuls – while observing a Kingfisher making a nose-dive into sparkling water can never be a bad idea after all!